sonic0002/toolkit/README.md

 Below is a list of tools:
 - importtidier: It helps to tidy import groups which goimports would miss or not do such as local package handling
 - mocker: It helps with unit testing where one may need to mock functions/variables.
-It offers function/variable mock restore capabilities.
+  - restore_mock: It offers function/variable mock restore capabilities.
+The details can be understood from [Restore mocked variables in GoLang unit test](https://www.pixelstech.net/article/1639186594-Restore-mocked-variables-in-GoLang-unit-test)

 # Contribution
 If you wanna contribute your handy tools, can raise PR.
 Thanks.